-Pierce Transit's Lakewood headquarters base is 34 years old and operating at capacity.
+Pierce Transit's Lakewood headquarters base is more than 35 years old and operating at capacity.
 Many facilities are aging and need safety and modernization upgrades.
 Renovating and updating the entire base sets the stage for the future of transit service in Pierce County.
 It is needed to: